-In addition to its cash balances, the Company manages its common shares, stock options and warrants as capital.
+In addition to its cash balances, the Company manages its common shares, and stock options as capital.
 Management reviews its capital management approach on an ongoing basis and will assess making adjustments within the context of the Company's strategy, economic conditions and risk characteristics of its assets.
-No changes were made to management's approach in 2022 from 2021.
+No changes were made to management's approach in 2024.
 To adjust or maintain the capital structure, the Company may issue new equity, incur debt, enter into joint venture arrangements, or dispose of certain assets.
 The Company's key policy guidelines for managing capital structure is to ensure there is enough funding to complete its commitments under option agreements and other growth initiatives while maintaining a conservative level of debt relative to total capital and earnings within the context of its financial forecasts for pricing, costs and production.